 Margaret Ann received her B.A. from the University of Texas at Austin and her J.D. from Washington & Lee University School of Law.
-Although she began her career as an attorney, Margaret Ann transitioned to a career in philanthropy at Providence Medical Center Foundation in Seattle, Washington, where she served as the director of gift planning and major gifts, and led the capital campaign for its Comprehensive Breast Center.
+Although she began her career as an attorney, Margaret Ann transitioned to a career in philanthropy at Providence Medical Center Foundation in Seattle, Washington, where she served as the director of gift planning and major gifts.

 Margaret Ann currently serves on the AGB Council of Foundation Leaders and the ChamberRVA board of directors.